wiktorpiela/data_analysis/election_2020_supplement.md

 <img src="election_2020_supplement_files/figure-gfm/voting ceritificate trzaskoski duda-1.png" style="display: block; margin: auto;" />

-The relationship, that we assumed in here, seems to be more visible than related to previous investigated factor - turnout and probably is exists.
+The relationship, that we assumed in here, seems to be more visible than related to previous investigated factor - turnout and probably exists.
 Let’s count what is the specific amount of correlation between share of voting certificate and results of each of candidate (x-axis has been logarithmed, and it is not linear actually that’s why I use